tcheukueppo/seg-fault/README.md

 }
 ```

-Want to create a copy of it? use `strdup` for example.
+Want to create a copy of the read-only memory? use `strdup` for example.

 ## Using Unsafe Memory